 Skip to Main Content

-In some cases, an elective c-section may be recommended if your dog faces an increased risk of complications during labor.
-Today, our Richmond vets will discuss how to tell if your dog needs a c-section.
+In some cases, a canine C-section may be recommended if your dog faces an increased risk of complications during labor.
+Today, our Richmond vets will discuss how to tell if your dog needs a C-section, and what the procedure involves.

 Your Dog's Pregnancy